 At TagBand, we get a lot of questions in our inbox daily about skin tags.
-Sometimes people prefer to contact us directly, especially when the topic is skin tags on sensitive areas.
+Sometimes people prefer to contact us directly, especially when the topic is skin tags in sensitive areas of the body, such as skin tags on the eye or groin.
 And we’re always happy to advise anyone who needs information about something but also needs to ask it discretely.

 Skin tags can appear wherever friction between folds of the skin occurs, which is why many people develop them on the genital and groin areas.
-However, it’s essential to avoid certain methods of removal when dealing with sensitive areas, and we’ll go into more detail about this.
+However, it is essential to avoid certain methods of removal when dealing with sensitive areas, which we will expand on in this article.

 What is a Genital Skin Tag?

 Regardless of where the position is, skin tags are composed of the same aspects.
 They’re a small piece of soft, hanging skin which usually has a stalk.
 They are a combination of fat and nerve cells, fibres, and ducts, with an outer casing.
-Skin tags are considered benign tumours of the skin, but don’t let that cause any alarm because they’re harmless.
+Skin tags are considered benign tumours of the skin, which should not cause alarm as this means skin tags are harmless.

-What this means is any skin tags on your genitals or groin area don’t present a danger on their own accord.
-While this is true of the actual skin tag, it’s always worth consulting with your GP or a dermatologist if you’re not completely sure of anything.
-They’ll run tests for things like STIs and STDs while discussing any other potential causes.
+Furthermore, any skin tags on your genitals or groin area do not present a danger on their own accord.
+While this is true of the actual skin tag, it is always worth consulting with your GP or a dermatologist if you’re unsure of anything.
+Your GP is able to run tests for things like STIs and STDs while discussing any other potential causes.

 In some cases, having a skin tag might be an early sign of type-two diabetes, with lots of credible research are finding as a link.
 Skin tags also have some indicators of being hereditary, meaning your family members might be prone to them.
 Additionally, scientists have found a connection between obesity and the prevalence of skin tags.